PySanti/MegaKiler/README.md

 # MegaKiller
-A Python game made with Pygame and megaman, all code made by Santigo De Andrade 07/2021
+A Python game made with Pygame and megaman, all code made by Santigo De Andrade 07/2021 (this project will be continued)

 Instalation :